HMS Valiant (1914): Inter-war period

-From 1919 to the end of 1924 Valiant was part of the 1st Battle Squadron, Atlantic Fleet after which she was with the 1st Battle Squadron of the Mediterranean Fleet until March 1929.
+From 1919 to the end of 1924, Valiant was part of the 1st Battle Squadron, Atlantic Fleet after which she was with the 1st Battle Squadron of the Mediterranean Fleet until March 1929.
 On 2 December 1930 she was recommissioned for service in the Atlantic where in 1931 her crew participated in the Invergordon Mutiny.
 March 1932 saw her transferred to the Home Fleet until in July 1935 she was once again in the Mediterranean.

 World War II

 On 30 November 1939, Valiant was commissioned at Devonport and assigned to the America and West Indies Station.

-Returning to Britain in December 1939, she escorted Canadian troops across the Atlantic and joined the Home Fleet on 7 January 1940.
-Valiant engaged in escort duty for troop transports and in May 1940 supported the British landing forces in the Norwegian campaign.
-While there, the battleship narrowly escaped a torpedo fired by U-38.
+She returned to Britain in December 1939, and was assigned to escort Canadian troops across the Atlantic.
+She joined the Home Fleet on 7 January 1940.
+Valiant engaged in escort duty for troop transports for most of early 1940.

+In May 1940, Valiant supported the British landing forces in the Norwegian campaign; specifically, alongside HMS Warspite, she was sent to cover troop landings at Narvik.
+On 15 April 1940, during the Battles of Narvik, the submarine U-38 fired a torpedo at Valiant at Vaagsfjord, but missed.
+Following the battle, Valiant patrolled the fjord for a short period and then was sent to Scapa Flow with a screen of three destroyers.

 Mers-el-Kébir

-With the surrender of France on 22 June 1940, the bulk of the French fleet lay at Mers-el-Kébir.
-British Prime Minister Winston Churchill was very worried that the French ships might fall into the hands of the Germans.
+At the time of the surrender of France on 22 June 1940, the bulk of the French fleet lay at Mers-el-Kébir, Algeria.
+British Prime Minister Winston Churchill was very concerned that the French ships might fall into the hands of the Germans.
 The Vichy government gave assurances that it would prevent the Germans from seizing the ships, but Churchill did not believe them; thus, he intended to give the French an ultimatum.
 On Wednesday, 3 July 1940, Force H under the command of Vice Admiral James Fownes Somerville consisting of the aircraft carrier Ark Royal, the battlecruiser Hood, the battleships Valiant, Resolution, and Nelson, and other cruisers and destroyers appeared off the harbour entrance.
 Somerville radioed Admiral Marcel Gensoul to inform him of the British demands.
 After the ultimatum expired, the Valiant opened fire along with the Hood and Resolution.
 The Dunkerque, the Provence, and the Bretagne were hit and heavily damaged; the latter exploded and sank.
 After Somerville had ceased fire to give Gensoul another chance, he overlooked that the Strasbourg together with the five remaining destroyers had escaped into the open sea behind the thick smoke of the explosions.
 The Strasbourg, along with the destroyers Volta, Tigre and Le Terrible, reached Toulon on the evening of 4 July.

 In September, Valiant joined the carrier HMS Illustrious with the squadron at Alexandria.
 For the remainder of the year, she sailed security duties in the Mediterranean, primarily on fleet advances.
 On the night of 18–19 December, together with the Warspite, she shelled the Albanian port of Valona.